symfony/symfony-docs/reference/forms/types/password.rst

 **default**: ``false``

-Unlike the rest of form types, the ``password`` type doesn't apply the phpfunction:`trim` function to the value submitted by the user.
+Unlike the rest of form types, the ``password`` type doesn't apply the :phpfunction:`trim` function to the value submitted by the user.
 This ensures that the password is merged back onto the underlying object exactly as it was typed by the user.